AntGod6123/Mnemo/README.md

 npm run build
 ```

+You will be asked for the backend IP address unless the `HOST_IP` environment
-This command runs Tailwind through `postcss.config.js` so all utility classes compile correctly.
+variable is already set.
+The command runs Tailwind through `postcss.config.js`
+so all utility classes compile correctly.